HarleyVader/js-brandynette-xxx-filehost/BUILD-INSTRUCTIONS.md

 ## ⚡ FINAL NOTES

-This upgrade transforms the kawaii bambi aesthetic into a **hardcore cyber goth neon wave** experience while maintaining 100% backward compatibility.
+This upgrade transforms the kawaii Guru Bambi aesthetic into a **hardcore cyber goth neon wave** experience while maintaining 100% backward compatibility.
 The modular architecture enables easy expansion for future features while preserving the simple, self-contained nature of the original codebase.

 **Remember**: Keep it modular, keep it cyber, keep it on port 6969! 💀⚡🔥